-11.1.1 Mortality Level and Trend Risk - Credit for Diversification Between Life Supported and Death Supported Business
+11.1.1 Mortality level and trend risk - Credit for diversification between life supported and death supported business

-A diversification credit is calculated between individually underwritten life supported and death supported business.
-This credit is the difference between the sum of the individual mortality level and trend risk components for life supported and death supported business (refer to sections 6.2.2 and 6.2.3) and the aggregate component for mortality level and trend risk.
+A diversification credit is calculated between individually underwritten life supported and individually underwritten death supported business.
+This credit is the difference between the sum of the individual mortality level risk and mortality trend risk components for life supported and death supported business (refer to sections 6.2.2 and 6.2.3) and the aggregate component for mortality level and mortality trend risk.
 The credit is calculated using the following formula:

-Diversification credit = $$RC_L + RC_D - RC{aggregate}$$
+Diversification credit = $RC_L + RC_D - RC{aggregate}$

-- RCL is the sum of the individual risk requirements for mortality level risk and trend risk respectively under sections 6.2.2 and 6.2.3 for life supported business; - RCD is the sum of the individual risk requirements for mortality level risk and trend risk respectively under sections 6.2.2 and 6.2.3 for death supported business; - RCaggregate is the aggregate component for mortality level and trend risk (after diversification) for all life supported and death supported business, calculated using the formula below.
+- RCL is the sum of the individual riskcapital requirements for the mortality level risk and mortality trend risk components for individually underwritten life supported business, as determined in sections 6.2.2 and 6.2.3, respectively, and section 7.2.3.1 for mortality level risk and trend risk respectively under sections 6.2.2 and 6.2.3 for life supported business; - RCD is the sum of the individual riskcapital requirements for the mortality level risk and mortality trend risk components for individually underwritten death supported business, as determined in sections 6.2.2 and 6.2.3, respectively, and section 7.2.3.1 for mortality level risk and trend risk respectively under sections 6.2.2 and 6.2.3 for death supported business; - RCaggregate is the aggregate component for mortality level risk and mortality trend risk components (after diversification) for all life supported and death supported business, calculated using the formula below.

-The aggregate component for level and trend mortality risk assumes a correlation factor of -75% between life and death supported business and is calculated as follows:
+The aggregate component for mortality level risk and mortality trend mortality risk components assumes a correlation factor of -75% between life and death supported business and is calculated as follows: